" When an individual is firmly established in non-violence (ahimsa), all beings who come near him also cease to be hostile."

 * If one is suffering marital rejection, bitterness or divorce, consider offering service to widows or to those who are rejected by society.

 ... if one is suffering from repeating short-loop narratives of envious thoughts, it can be enlightening to offer service to those with more severe jealousy issues.

-Beliefs produce"obligatory actions " (karma) Unfortuately, negative beliefs have the same power to produce action as positive beliefs.
-The English word"envy" derives from Latin"invidia" meaning"look within" (same root as Sanskrit 'vidya' knowledge)
+Beliefs produce obligatory actions [akashic memory patterns] Unfortunately, negative beliefs have the same power to produce action as positive beliefs.
+The English word envy derives from Latin invidia meaning look within (same root as Sanskrit vidya vision-wisdom-knowledge)